IBM/k8s-storage-tests/README.md

   ln -s -f /usr/local/bin/python3 /usr/local/bin/python
   ```

   >NB: if `pip` is not available or is an older version, run the command below to upgrade it, and then check its version again.
+If `pip` command
+  can't be found after the below command, add `/usr/local/bin/pip` into your PATH ENV variable.

   `python -m pip install --upgrade pip`